 To sync my runs I had to go to strava.fitbit.com and authorize Fitbit with Strava through the website.
 The Fitbit + Strava app then showed up in my settings.
 Runs uploaded to Strava a few minutes after the watch synced with the phone.
 This worked.

 Payments worked flawlessly with an American Express card at the Walgreens in Union Square to buy me a Gatorade after this morning’s 9 mile run.
 Anything involving money clearly got a lot of attention.

 It was nice to find a barcode app on the Fitbit.
 I ran to the very hip Williamsburg Equinox without carrying ID.

 With the display always on, GPS and playing music the Ionic ate roughly 40% of the battery in a couple of hours.

 I wore the Fitbit at night and got a nice looking sleep tracking chart that broke down REM, Light and Deep sleep.
 I really liked this and never did it again!

 This one was definitely an option and had all the features.
-But it’s a watch, not a running watch, and I wouldn’t buy it out of principle.
+But it wasn’t a real watch, nor a running watch, and I wouldn’t buy it out of principle.
 I wear a real watch, a Panerai Luminor Marina.

 Garmin Vivoactive and Forerunner Music

 The Garmin Forerunner 645 Music seemed to be a slightly more advanced version of the Fitbit Ionic for an extra price.
 I haven’t tried it, but heard great things.

 Since I had bought a Fitbit, there was a release of a Garmin Vivoactive 3 Music that matched closely the specs and is similarly priced to the Fitbit Ionic.